Silencing of Crimean Tatar TV sparks outcry from rights bodies, Ukraine, Turkey

 “These actions are a cynical and deliberate strategy of Russia aimed at consistently squeezing everything Crimean Tatar and everything Ukrainian from the cultural, informational and political space of the occupied peninsula,” the statement said.

-Human rights organizations said the silencing of ATR was part of a pattern of stifling Crimean Tatar language outlets and other pro-Ukraine media there.
+Human rights organisations said the silencing of ATR was part of a pattern of stifling Crimean Tatar language outlets and other pro-Ukraine media there.

 Re-registration had also been refused to the radio station Maydan, a website 15minut.org and two newspapers, Amnesty International said.
 A popular children’s television channel had also been closed down.